chang55245/TraceAtlas/develop.md

 # develop notes

+## the merge algorithm
-KernelSerial.cpp is a tool to merge node in a graph according to the memory and compute complexity.
+KernelSerial.cpp contains a merge algorithm to merge node in a graph according to the memory and compute complexity.

 the merge is done by the following steps: